ABOUT THE NPTSS

 Supervision & Support

-We’re committed to ensuring Nurse Practitioner (NP) interns are well-supported throughout their practicum and transition into independent practice.
+We’re committed to ensuring Nurse Practitioner (NP) candidates are well-supported throughout their practicum and transition into independent practice.
 Here's what you can expect:

 Clinical supervision and release time